How I visualize one of my characters, Christian... probably AI |

 I'm almost done with the first pass of writing with one chapter left to go out of about 70 chapters and 400+ pages.
 I expect that with editing it will hopefully get shorter.
 I read somewhere that it's a good idea once you get at my stage, you should put it on the shelf for a couple of weeks or even a month before taking it up again.
 I already understand why since it's so long since I wrote some things, it's hard to remember what happened before.
 As of now it's taken me about 3 months to get to where I am now.

-There was a sequel which I eagerly read after which was what happened after boy got boy and the ending was unsatisfying to me but actually pretty typical.
+There was a sequel which I eagerly read after, which was what happened after boy got boy.
+The ending was unsatisfying to me but actually pretty typical.
 All of these teen romance stories face a dilemma that the likelihood is that they'll break up organically because of circumstances they don't control.
 In the sequel it was them going off to different colleges far apart.
 The sequel didn't exactly say that they broke up, but it was kind of the implication.
 I have no idea if the author intends a trilogy or not but it was almost 10 years for the sequel and the author isn't getting any younger so who knows?

 That's usually where everything stops for these kinds of stories -- how do you handle being separated?
 If you look at things like Young Royals, people want to believe it's forever but there are so many obstacles in their way for that to even vaguely be likely.
 It seems that Alice Oseman is going to give it a go though with Heartstopper which they claim they are starting to write, but I'd say that's pretty unusual and it will be interesting to see how they handle it.